-The National Centers for Environmental Prediction (NCEP) Climate Forecast System Reanalysis (CFSR; Saha et al. 2010) product is the most recent complete compilation of global reanalysis data generated by NCEP.
-The CFSR couples the atmosphere, ocean, land surface, and sea ice to provide our best 4D view of the Earth's natural state, constrained by observations, every 6 hours.
-The global atmospheric data have a horizontal grid spacing of 38 km, 64 vertical sigma-pressure levels and are archived on a $0.5^{\circ} \times 0.5^{\circ}$ latitude-longitude grid.
+The National Centers for Environmental Prediction (NCEP) Climate Forecast System Reanalysis (CFSR; Saha et al. 2010a) product is the most recent complete compilation of global reanalysis data generated by NCEP.
+The CFSR couples the atmosphere, ocean, land surface, and sea ice to provide our best four-dimensional (4D) view of Earth's natural state, constrained by observations, every 6h.
+The global atmospheric data have a horizontal grid spacing of 38 km, 64 vertical sigma-pressure levels, and are archived on a $0.5^{\circ} \times 0.5^{\circ}$ latitude-longitude grid.
 The gridded statistical interpolation (GSI) scheme assimilates atmospheric variables including global precipitation rates derived from rain gauge and satellite observations into CFSR.
-The coupled assimilation provides a more complete and better-quality dataset of precipitation than past NCEP reanalyses that neglect coupling in the data assimilation, with better correspondence between the model physics and observed precipitation (Saha et al. 2010; Wang et al. 2011).
-The accuracy of CFSR is improved over past NCEP reanalyses in part because of higher spatial and temporal resolutions, the assimilation of bias corrected observations, and the coupling to sea ice and the ocean (Saha et al. 2010).
+The coupled assimilation provides a more complete and better-quality dataset of precipitation than past NCEP reanalyses that neglect coupling in the data assimilation, with better correspondence between the model physics and observed precipitation (Saha et al. 2010b; Wang et al. 2011).
+The accuracy of CFSR is improved over past NCEP reanalyses in part because of higher spatial and temporal resolutions, the assimilation of bias-corrected observations, and the coupling to sea ice and the ocean (Saha et al. 2010b).
 Despite the improvements in CFSR, an artificial discontinuity around October 1998 in the wind and precipitation time series has previously been found.
 The ingestion of satellite observations often marks the onset of artificial trends in other reanalysis datasets (Bengtsson et al. 2004), and CFSR is no different.
-The discontinuity in CFSR is thought to be due to the introduction of the assimilation of data from the low-earth polar-orbiting Advanced TIROS Operational Vertical Sounder (ATOVS) satellite, which contributes to less spin-up of the initial moisture, resulting in a more humid atmosphere after 1998 (Saha et al. 2010; Chelliah et al. 2011; Wang et al. 2011; Zhang et al. 2012).
-Our study uses CFSR data for DJF from 1980-2010 and examines this discontinuity to assess the potential effects on our results.
+The discontinuity in CFSR is thought to be due to the introduction of the assimilation of data from the low-Earth polar-orbiting Advanced Television and Infrared Observation Satellite (TIROS) Operational Vertical Sounder (ATOVS) satellite, which contributes to less spinup of the initial moisture, resulting in a more humid atmosphere after 1998 (Saha et al. 2010b; Chelliah et al. 2011; Wang et al. 2011; Zhang et al. 2012).
+Our study uses CFSR data for DJF from 1980 to 2010 and examines this discontinuity to assess the potential effects on our results.

-The Global Precipitation Climatology Project (GPCP; Huffman et al. 2009) 1-degree daily dataset of precipitation accumulations centered on 12:00 UTC is used to complement the reanalysis information.
-Since October 1996, the GPCP has provided high quality, high resolution global precipitation data.
-The daily dataset is derived from the GPCP Version-2 Monthly Precipitation Analysis by combining in situ data (i.e., surface rain gauges) with histograms of 3-hourly infrared brightness temperatures from geosynchronous-orbit satellite infrared data and precipitation derived from atmospheric parameters retrieved from low earth orbit satellites (Huffman et al. 2001; Adler et al. 2003; Pendergrass 2015).
-In this study, GPCP daily precipitation is used for b.
-Tracking of Storms

-DJF from 1999-2010 and is taken as "ground truth" although some estimates, particularly over oceans, may be less reliable (Adler et al. 2012).
+The Global Precipitation Climatology Project (GPCP) 1° daily dataset (Huffman et al. 2012) of precipitation accumulations centered on 1200 UTC is used to complement the reanalysis information.
+Since October 1996, the GPCP has provided high-quality, highresolution global precipitation data.
+The daily dataset is derived from the GPCP Monthly Precipitation Analysis, version 2, by combining in situ data (i.e., surface rain gauges) with histograms of 3-hourly infrared brightness temperatures from geosynchronous-orbit satellite infrared data and precipitation derived from atmospheric parameters retrieved from low Earth orbit satellites (Huffman et al. 2001; Adler et al. 2003; Pendergrass et al. 2015).
+In this study, GPCP daily precipitation is used for DJF from 1999 to 2010 and is taken as "ground truth" although some estimates, particularly over oceans, may be less reliable (Adler et al. 2012).